zuozhenggh/learning-library/solutions-library/jde-move-improve/provision/provision.md

     ![](./images/jde-trial-edition-image.png " ")

-3. On the information page for the JD Edwards EnterpriseOne Trial Edition image, select the version **(9.2.5.0 – default)** to deploy and the compartment (you created a compartment in Set Up OCI for JDE Trial Edition Deployment, Step 2: Create a Compartment) to deploy to.
+3. On the information page for the JD Edwards EnterpriseOne Trial Edition image, select the version **(9.2.5.0 – default)** to deploy and the compartment (you created a compartment in Set Up Oracle Cloud Infrastructure for JDE Trial Edition Deployment, Step 2) to deploy to.
 Select the check box to accept the Oracle Standard Terms and Restrictions and then click **Launch Instance**.

     ![](./images/launch-instance.png " ")